donovanfm/data-journeyman/app/_posts/2014-08-28-data-journeyman.md

 There is so much excitement right now around data, and I think for good reason.
 Data is becoming more and more prevalent as more and more devices are becoming connected.
 By [Cisco's predictions](http://newsroom.cisco.com/feature-content?type=webcontent&articleId=1208342), we will reach 50 billion connected devices by the year 2020.
 And with a constantly growing number of devices, the number of connections will grow even faster.
 Soon, these connected devices and the data they generate could influence nearly every aspect of our day to day lives.
 In this [one example on WIRED](http://innovationinsights.wired.com/insights/2014/08/everything-hyper-connected-internet-things/), someone in the future is recovering from a hip replacement, and several systems work together to aid in his recovery, including his doctor, pharmacy, insurance, utilities, and car.
 But as the WIRED article state, none of this will be possible without an emphasis on data to drive the seamless connection between the components of the system.

-With this ever-increasing supply of data, the potential to extract meaningful knowledge out of the average human's interations and routines is _immense_!
+With this ever-increasing supply of data, the potential to extract meaningful knowledge out of the average human's interactions and routines is _immense_!
 But by many accounts, including [this one from the Wall Street Journal](http://online.wsj.com/news/articles/SB10001424052702304723304577365700368073674), the growth of professionals who can deal with this data isn't increasing at the same rate as the data itself.
 Pat Gelsinger, COO of [EMC Corp.](http://www.emc.com/big-data/index.htm?nav=1#Points-of-View) is quoted in that WSJ artical saying,

 >Thirty years ago we didn't have computer-science departments; now every quality school on the planet has a CS department.
 Now nobody has a data-science department; in 30 years every school on the planet will have one.